-- If lost in the woods, who do you ask for directions, an in-tune tenor sax player, an out-of-tune tenor sax player, or Santa Claus?
+- If lost in the woods, who do you ask for directions, an in-tune soprano sax player, an out-of-tune soprano sax player, or Santa Claus?

-The out-of-tune tenor sax player.
+The out-of-tune soprano sax player.
 The other two indicate that you’re hallucinating.

 - Kenny G gets on an elevator and says “Wow!
 This rocks!”